a-paija/CRM-Sales-Review/README.md

 ## 🟨 Product Overview

-Below is an overview of Product Performance from the Tableau Visualisations.
-The entire interactive Tableau Dashboard can be found [here](https://public.tableau.com/app/profile/ajin.paija/viz/SalesPerformancePricingAnalytics/Story1)
+Below is an example of the type of work you can expect to get from me for dashboards with proper summaries, insights, and recommendations

 <img src="images/Product.png" alt="Product" width="750" height="850"/>